 Update: Another great tool to use is the new Frio Cold Shoe Mount.
 Read our review here.

-There are two ways to mount your flash to a surface:
+There are two common methods for mounting a flash to a surface:

-- Tether Tools: The RapidMount SLX offers a bungee cord to secure your flash in place and uses an adhesive strip to mount it on a smooth surface.
+- Tether Tools: The RapidMount SLX provides a bungee cord for securing the flash and an adhesive strip for mounting it on smooth surfaces.

-Once your flash is mounted, tune in your settings to arrive at a proper flash sync speed (shutter speed at 1/200th of a second or lower).
-For this particular image we were using a Canon 5D Mark III with a Sigma 24mm f/1,4 lens with the following settings: 1/200th of a second, f/2.2, ISO 100.
+Once the flash was mounted, the adjust your settings to achieve proper flash sync speed, ensuring the shutter speed is set at 1/200th of a second or lower.
+For the images in this article, the setup included a Canon 5D Mark III with a Sigma 24mm f/1.4 lens, using the following settings:

 For these scenes we were operating at around 1/32nd-1/64th flash power keeping in mind that the flash is being used to illuminate our subject since our overall exposure is on the darker side.
 Here, we set the flash on the shadowed side of the face to clearly show the subject in the mirror reflection.